-If you do one thing: Blow away last night’s cobwebs at Flamingos – Leeds’ newest LGBTQ+ coffee house.
+If you do one thing: Blow away last night’s cobwebs at Flamingos – Leeds’ LGBTQ+ coffee house.

 Place to eat or drink: The Viaduct Showbar is an award-winning entertainment venue that’s open every day and has a vast selection of cabaret, DJ and live music shows.